dhardiman/Config/README.md

   "key": {
     "description": "An optional comment to document the property.
 Will be added as a comment to the generated code", "type": "String",
-    "defaultValue": "value to be used by all schemes", "overrides": {
+    "defaultValue": "value to be used by all configurations", "overrides": {
-      "scheme pattern 1": "a different string to be used by schemes matching 'scheme pattern 1'", "scheme pattern 2": "a different string to be used by schemes matching 'scheme pattern 2'"
+      "config pattern 1": "a different string to be used by configurations matching 'config pattern 1'", "config pattern 2": "a different string to be used by configurations matching 'config pattern 2'" }
-    }
   },
   "group: {
     "key": {
       "type": "String",
-      "defaultValue": "value to be used by all schemes", "overrides": {
+      "defaultValue": "value to be used by all configurations", "overrides": {
-        "scheme pattern 1": "a different string to be used by schemes matching 'scheme pattern 1'", "scheme pattern 2": "a different string to be used by schemes matching 'scheme pattern 2'"
+        "config pattern 1": "a different string to be used by configurations matching 'config pattern 1'", "config pattern 2": "a different string to be used by configurations matching 'config pattern 2'" }
-      }
   }
 }